 Warm up the tortillas and serve with the fixings and shrimp.

 To avoid this dilemma, be sure to purchase high-quality organic romaine lettuce from a local farmer or farmers market near you.
-Avoid chopped and prepackaged ones, as they may be contaminated with chemicals, waste from concentrated animal feeding operations (CAFOs) and other dangerous substances.
+Avoid chopped and prepackaged ones, as they may be contaminated with chemicals, waste from concentrated animal feeding operations (CAFOs) or bacteria.
 Better yet, try growing your own lettuce in your garden.
 These greens are among the easiest garden vegetables to grow, and they are prolific.

-Many of the shrimps available today are imported from aquafarms, which are the water-based equivalent of CAFOs.
+Much of the shrimp available today are imported from aquafarms, which are the water-based equivalent of CAFOs.
 As with CAFOs, shrimp farms and aqua farms promote unnatural diets, environmental pollution and disease-promoting overcrowding.
 Even the communities around shrimp farms are negatively affected, as aquaculture depletes the fish stocks for human consumption.

 About the Blog

-Founded by Holistic Nutritionist and trusted expert on healthy living Andrea Donsky, Naturally Savvy’s main focus is to make sure its readers eat organic and additive-free foods, while learning how to integrate nutrition into their daily lives.
-The website shares the latest news on healthy living, lessons about the harmful ingredients lurking in various food items and other tips to make you and your family live a happy and healthy life.
+Founded by holistic nutritionist and trusted expert on healthy living Andrea Donsky, Naturally Savvy’s main focus is to make sure its readers eat organic and additive-free foods, while learning how to integrate nutrition into their daily lives.
+The website shares the latest news on healthy living, lessons about the harmful ingredients lurking in various food items and other tips to help you and your family live a happy and healthy life.
 Follow them on social media @naturallysavvy and @andreadonsky.

 + Sources and References